Ashley Cole transfer news: Former Chelsea defender signs with Derby County and reunites with ex-team-mate Frank Lampard | Goal.com

 He had a successfull three-year spell in Los Angeles with the Galaxy after that, though the 2018 season ended in disappointment as the club missed the MLS postseason and decided to not bring back Cole for another season.

-First-year manager Lampard has his side sixth in the Championship, in the last of the promotion playoff spots, seven back of Norwich in second and two points ahead of Bristol.
+First-year manager Lampard has his side sixth in the Championship, in the last of the promotion playoff spots, seven back of Norwich in second and two points ahead of Bristol City.

 The club is next in action in the FA Cup on January 29 against Accrington Stanley, before returning to Championship action February 1 against Preston.